remiblancher/qlab/journey/03-hybrid/README.md

 | Private Key | ~300 B | ~2.5 KB | ~2.2 KB |

 *The overhead comes from the additional ML-DSA key (~1952 B) and signature (~3293 B).*

+*In most TLS deployments, this size increase is negligible compared to application payloads.*

 ---